In this article

 5. Business travel expenses

 It's common to travel for business—and if you do, staying away from home for a day or more, your trip may become a tax deduction.
-The key here is that the travel expenses must result from a trip relating to planned business purposes.
+The key here is that the business travel expenses must result from a trip relating to planned business purposes.

 If they do, then they may count as a business deduction.